 Opportunities to Work For Yourself With NDIS Support

-Microenterprises can exploit niche opportunities that most businesses would ignore.
+Microenterprises can maximise niche opportunities that most businesses would ignore.

 A microenterprise can be viable at very low levels of turnover.

 It can be very specialised – maybe just making one product well.